South 7 Haciendas

 The Haciendas has its own homeowner association that is separate from SHHA.

-DECLARATION OF COVENANTS, CONDITIONS
+DECLARATION OF COVENANTS, CONDITIONS AND RESTRICTIONS

 FOR SANDIA HACIENDAS SUBDIVISION, UNIT 2